jonpalmisc/objc-kb/README.md

 # Objective-C ABI Knowledge Base

+_**2023 Update:** I am also not actively working on projects related to Objective-C anymore, and this document has not been updated in quite some time.
+Some of the terminology here, etc. has always been wrong; other parts have aged out since it was written.
+Some portions of this document remain accurate, but in general, it would be wise to verify any claims made below._

+---

 This repository is meant to serve as a continuously-growing knowledge base regarding the Objective-C ABI.
 It is a **work in progress** and is currently just my personal observations and notes.
 It is likely that there are errors